 Getty Scholars’ Workspace is a digital collaborative research environment for art historians.
 From its inception, it was conceived as an open-source digital tool that would be released for free to the scholarly community (or anyone else that might want to use it!).
 It was developed in Drupal, an open-source content management system (CMS) used principally for developing websites.
 Drupal enjoys an active community of programmers who contribute modules to the CMS.

-Even though the intent was always to make the source code for Getty Scholars’ Workspace openly available, the bulk of it was developed before the Getty’s full embrace of open access and before the Getty had internalized best practices for in-house development and licensing of open-source software.
+Even though the intent was always to make the source code for Getty Scholars’ Workspace openly available, the bulk of it was developed before the Getty’s full embrace of open access, and before the Getty had internalized best practices for in-house development and licensing of open-source software.
 Thus, as with Mellini (which coincidentally used an early version of Getty Scholars’ Workspace during its research phase), the decision to pursue open licensing was easy—but the implementation (especially determining which open-source license to use) was not.

 Getty Scholars’ Workspace was developed in version 7 of Drupal and uses a combination of modified and “out of the box” modules from the Drupal community.
-All Drupal community modules are published under the terms of GNU General Public License, version 2 or later.
+All Drupal community modules are published under the terms of GNU General Public License, Version 2 or later.
 However, Getty Scholars’ Workspace also employs a number of open-source modules that are not part of the Drupal community and, as such, were released under whichever license(s) their authors deemed appropriate.

-Furthermore, many of the 28 modules custom-built by the Research Institute contain lines of code borrowed from third parties, a common practice in the open-source community.
+Furthermore, many of the twenty-eight modules custom-built by the Research Institute contain lines of code borrowed from third parties, a common practice in the open-source community.
 This means that multiple external licenses govern even the modules that were built by or for the Research Institute, on top of the GNU GPL governing the Drupal components.
 And we needed one license to rule them all.

-Choosing the right license was a matter of identifying the open-source licenses that best complemented the Getty’s priority (to make the work as widely available and usable as possible while retaining the right to attribution), and then determining which licenses would be compatible with the many dependent license agreements embedded in various parts of the software.
+Choosing the right license was a matter of identifying the open-source licenses that best complemented the Getty’s priority (to make the work as widely available and useable as possible while retaining the right to attribution), and then determining which licenses would be compatible with the many dependent license agreements embedded in various parts of the software.
 To accomplish this, we needed the help of an outside consultant to comb through license terms for more than 5,000 files in 121 directories comprising the codebase.
 And all this had to be done in a very short timeframe in order to meet the completion deadline required by the project funder.
 Finally, after extensive analysis, Getty Scholars’ Workspace was released to the public under the GNU General Public License, version 3.

 Takeaways

-The challenges of working with open-access and open-source materials are endemic to any novel framework or paradigm.
-Because it is so new, most of us are learning as we go.
+The challenges of working with open-access and open-source materials are endemic to any novel framework or paradigm: because it is so new, most of us are learning as we go.
 Working on Mellini and Getty Scholars’ Workspace has left us with a few takeaways.

-First, it’s important for the institution to clearly understand—and be able to articulate—why it values open licensing and to be able to distinguish between the projects that can and should be openly licensed and those that can’t or shouldn’t be.
+First, it’s important for the institution to clearly understand—and be able to articulate—why it values open licensing, and to be able to distinguish between the projects that can and should be openly licensed and those that can’t or shouldn’t be.

 Second, it’s much easier to build an openly licensed project from the ground up than it is to make a project open after the fact.
-When open access is a project goal from the outset, it helps guide decision making, especially with respect to contracts with collaborators and consultants, and the sourcing of images and code.
+When open access is a project goal from the outset, it helps guide decision-making, especially with respect to contracts with collaborators and consultants, and the sourcing of images and code.
 Third, open-source software licensing is not for the faint of heart, especially when the software is built from many pieces of preexisting code (which is helpful during development but can complicate release).

 The good news is that having one piece of restricted content doesn’t have to prevent the rest of the project from being licensed openly.
 Creative Commons licenses by their terms are applied to “Licensed Material,” and that “material” can be defined to include as many or as few elements of a project as are appropriate.
 However, because the world of open licenses, and especially its embrace by the galleries, libraries, archives, and museums sector, is relatively new, we don’t have clear precedents or on-point examples to follow for this kind of selective licensing, particularly when it comes to making the human-readable text understandable and ensuring the accuracy of the machine-readable text.
-For Mellini and Getty Scholars’ Workspace, we’ve done the best we can in support of the Getty’s open-access goal; we look forward to seeing and learning from what others do and to continuing to contribute to the growing pool of freely available cultural resources.
+For Mellini and Getty Scholars’ Workspace, we’ve done the best we can in support of the Getty’s open-access goal; we look forward to seeing and learning from what others do, and to continuing to contribute to the growing pool of freely available cultural resources.